Daniel-Mietchen/events/SciDataCon-2018.md

 - [Data sharing in public health emergencies](SciDataCon-2018-data-sharing.md)
 - [Workshop: Integrating Wikidata with research and curation workflows](SciDataCon-2018-Wikidata.md)
-- Session Proposal: FAIR Data Action Plan: discussion, critique and implementation (not public yet; submitted with others)
+- FAIR Data Action Plan: discussion, critique and implementation (not public yet; submitted with others)

 # Contributions to other sessions (putative)